 - After feeding readjust the sling to return baby to a supported position where their airway will remain clear.

-Breastfeeding in a sling can be tricky.
-Your and baby’s shape, size, needs and preferences play a part.
+Chestfeeding/ breastfeeding in a sling can be tricky.
+Your shape and your baby’s shape, size, needs and preferences play a part.
 You could try different positions, slings, practice a bit or sometimes wait and try again when your baby has grown!